hero media

 1. Catseye Pool Club

-Anticipated far beyond the powder-white shores of Hamilton Island, Catseye Pool Club serves as one of the country’s most anticipated restaurant openings of 2025.
-Found inside The Sundays, set to swing its doors open at the end of April 2025, the Hamilton Island restaurant is the latest brainchild from Josh and Julie Niland, the culinary all-stars behind Sydney’s globally acclaimed Saint Peter.
-While the menu awaits to be sampled, the team is promising “island-style" dining intended to be passed around and shared as the turquoise swirls of the Coral Sea provide a jaw-dropping backdrop.
-Dotted with locally sourced produce, a sample menu teases the likes of Eastern rock lobster rolls with tarragon mayo to start before diving into your pick of three feasts spanning roasted Sommerlad chicken from NSW, grass-fed beef rib eye and coral trout in salt pastry, all with an array of mouth-watering accompaniments.
+Sitting alongside the powder-white shores of Catseye Beach, Catseye Pool Club is one of the best Hamilton Island restaurants for elevated culinary feasts in a spectacular setting.
+Found inside The Sundays, the venue is the latest restaurant on the island and the brainchild from Josh and Julie Niland, the culinary all-stars behind Sydney’s globally acclaimed Saint Peter.
+The menu offers island-style dining intended to be passed around and shared as the turquoise swirls of the Coral Sea provide a jaw-dropping backdrop.
+Meals are generous in size (one entree and one main suffice for two guests) and beautifully presented, with the likes of roasted Sommerlad chicken from NSW, Whitsundays coral trout and wood-grilled Ryukyu pork belly tacos stealing the show.
 To wash it all down?
 A Neapolitan Sundae finished with your choice of three flavours, or a soft cream with waffle.

 Cuisine: Modern Australian